pydongery/blog/_posts/2025-03-14-ExpansionTricks.md

 By far the most common range to expand into a constant template parameter pack is a sequence of integers.
 In fact, this is common enough for C++14 to have introduced `std::integer_sequence`, `std::index_sequence` and `std::make_index_sequence` for this very purpose.

-In a lot of code we see IILE being used to retrieve the pack.
+In a lot of code we see IILEs being used to retrieve the pack.
 The following pattern is rather popular:
 ```c++
 []<std::size_t...
 Idx>(std::index_sequence<Idx...>){
     // ...